elegantchaos/atom-ide-swift/README.md

 - the run/step/pause etc functionality is using our own tool bar
 - the only part of the Atom IDE UI that works are the breakpoints
-- all interaction with lldb is via commands, typed into the Swift IDE panel
+- all interaction with lldb is via commands, typed into the Swift panel

 ### Credits